-- To create an access key, choose Create New Access Key.
+To create an access key, choose Create Access Key.
 If this feature is disabled, then you must delete one of the existing keys before you can create a new one.
 A warning explains that you have only this one opportunity to view or download the secret access key.
-To copy the key to paste it somewhere else for safekeeping, choose Show Access Key.
+To copy the key to paste it somewhere else for safekeeping, choose Secret Key Show.

-- To delete your access key, click Delete.
-AWS recommends that before you do this, you first deactivate the key and test that it’s no longer in use.
+To delete your access key, click Delete.
+OORT recommends that before you do this, you first deactivate the key and test that it’s no longer in use.